tkukka/VariousContent/C++_perusteet_2008/KingsPath_EclipseCDT_Windows/README.md

 > build_x64_release.bat
 ```
 The exact command-line is in the .bat files.
 The .exe file needs *c++.dll*.
-The right version for Debug/Release, respectively.
+The right version is needed for Debug/Release, respectively.